 I’m a Student

-Learn more about yourself and better understand your own feelings, thoughts, and behaviors.
+• Learn more about themselves and better understand their own feelings, thoughts and behaviors

-Understand what stress and stressors are and become aware of your own personal triggers.
+• Understand what stress and stressors are and become aware of personal triggers

-Learn about common obstacles to seeking help for yourself or to help others.
+• Learn about common obstacles for getting help for yourself or for others

-Recognize the warning signs of harmful or suicidal behavior.
+• Recognize warning signs of harmful or suicidal behavior

-Identify trusted adults in your life to turn to in times of stress or crisis.
+• Identify trusted adults to turn to in times of stress or crisis

 Adapt for Life can be helpful to a lot of students and young people, including you.
 You don’t have to be struggling with a mental health condition to benefit from Adapt for Life.
 Adapt for Life helps you build important life skills, like how to manage and cope with stress; how to talk about mental health with others; as well as how to find resources and get help for yourself or someone you know.